ant-design/pro-editor/docs/guide/data-management.en-US.md

 Since a selector is just a function, it can also be easily integrated with simple unit testing.

-Using a selector on the page is also straightforward, simply import as needed.
+Using a selector on the page is also straightforward, simply import it as needed.
 Since the transformed data type is `number`, the state type perceived by React is also `number`.
 Therefore, even if there are other state changes in `chats` that do not affect the calculation result (such as updating the message time), the component will not trigger a re-render.

 ```tsx | pure
 const Token = memo<>(() => {